 Black Hills Area Habitat for Humanity is a nonprofit ecumenical Christian ministry founded in 1990, as part of the global movement of Habitat for Humanity International.
 Habitat seeks to eliminate poverty housing by constructing simple, decent, affordable houses with families in need who partner with Habitat through sweat equity.
 Habitat works in partnership with people from all walks of life to build and pay for the materials for the houses.
 Each home is constructed and funded by the community for the community, through thousands of volunteer hours, in-kind contributions of materials and professional services, along with individual and corporate donations.

-- Contributed directly to assisting 50 families in developing countries through our tithe to Habitat International.
+- Assist families in developing countries through Habitat International tithe

 – 610 E. Omaha, Rapid City (Hours of operation: Monday- Saturday 9 am – 5 pm)